 116 [Sold] Similar wrap bracelet, top, but in green beads and pearls.
 This one also has a safety chain.
 Unsigned Haskell.

 118 1930s coil wire bracelet of lime green glass beads and with a wonderful center ornament of poured glass flowers in several shades of green set off by rhinestones.
 Unsigned Haskell.

 119 Vaseline glass pin and elastic bracelet from the WWII era.
 Both have elaborate, layered centers of gilt floral findings, glass beads and rose montees.
 Unsigned Haskell.

 120 Lampshade wire wrap bracelet and 3-circle clip from WWII.
 Made of strips of green plastic separated by oval chocolate brown glass beads and centers of green and brown beads.
 Unsigned Haskell.

 121 [Sold] Baroque pearl and green faceted glass necklace ending in a 3-dimensional gilt heart covered in pearls and green glass beads.
 The heart has a pin back on it, allowing the wearer to asymetrically wear the necklace.
 Unsigned Haskell.

 122 Garnet colored glass beads elastic bracelet with a central element of beads and two gilt metal arrows covered in seed beads.
 This bracelet is missing one strand.
 Unsigned Haskell.

-123 [Sold - dangle clip] Four clips and elastic bracelet of rich red glass and rhinestones, c.
+123 [Sold - 2 clips-middle, bracelet] Four clips and elastic bracelet of rich red glass and rhinestones, c.
 WWII. the long clip on the right has a pin stem on top of the clip back.
 Unsigned Haskell.

 125 A red pair of lampshade clips and a matching bracelet on memory wire made of wood beads and topped by two lampshade circles.